Special educational needs and disability impact survey 2023

 • I have never heard about a newsletter or any help of any sort

 • website is so difficult to navigate.
-Couldn't even find the CHAD number the other day!
+Couldn't even find the right number for CHAD the other day!

 When considering the information received from people that support me at both Dorset Council and from Dorset health services: